mhvwerts/ddm-toolkit/README.rst

 The simulation and analysis parameters required by the scripts are set using a (default) parameter file ``simul0_default_params.txt``.
 Alternative parameter files may be used by supplying their filename as an argument to the Python script.

-Execution of this sequence of scripts is a way of testing the code base, in a basic and somewhat cumbersome fashion.
+Execution of this sequence of scripts is a basic way of testing the code base.
 A nice aspect is that intermediate results (synthetic video, ISF) are stored in the ``datafiles`` directory, so that it is not necessary to re-calculate them over and over when experimenting with a script or an analysis.

 -----
 TO DO
 -----

+- Include ``simul1`` ... ``simul5`` sequence in ``pytest``
 - Add an example of processing a real video file
 - Script for repeated running of simulation-analysis sequence.
-- (Re)organize documentation: put certain sections in separate files
+- (Re)organize documentation.

 ---------------
 Other DDM codes